bekk/bekk-christmas/post/functional/the-case-for-elixir.md

 > Nerves is a complete IoT platform and infrastructure for you to build and deploy maintainable embedded systems.

 ## The BEAM

-As mentioned earlier Elixir runs on the Erlang VM which is often called BEAM (Bogdan's/Björn's Erlang Abstract Machine) and is in many ways the biggest selling point for Elixir.
-Erlang and the BEAM has over
+As mentioned earlier Elixir runs on the Erlang VM which is often called BEAM (Bogdan's Erlang Abstract Machine) and is in many ways the biggest selling point for Elixir.
+Erlang has proved its resiliency over many years examplified in giving Ericssons 9 nines (99.9999999%) availability in their AXD301 switch ([ "Concurrency Oriented Programming in Erlang, p27](https://www.rabbitmq.com/resources/armstrong.pdf)).
+It is known for its "let it break" philosophy and self-healing properties and by being compatible with Erlang, Elixir inherits a lot of these traits.

+### Everything is a process
+Erlangs design and application structure lays the fundation for